|

 Deception

 Masks a technique's true intent.
-For example, a fighter tricks his opponent
+For example, a fighter tricks his

-and the progressive indirect attack- are based on deception.
+- are based on deception.

 Defensive movement patterns